Neveʻei language: Cardinal Numerals (numerals that denote quantity)

 Neveʻei uses a decimal (base 10) system for numbers, however many young people are only familiar with one to ten, so higher value numerals are often expressed using methods derived from Bislama.

 10 is an interesting number in Neveʻei because it can be either nangavil or nangavil sevkh.
 Also note that nangavil is used for the actual number 10 when counting and vungavil is used to modify a phrase or noun.
 An example would be noang vungavil which translates to "10 canoes" in English.

 Person markers

-In Neve’ei, subject verbal prefixes are obligatory and indicate the person and number of the subject.
+In Neveʻei, subject verbal prefixes are obligatory and indicate the person and number of the subject.
 There are two complete sets of prefixes: one for realis mood and the other for irrealis.
 Unlike the pronoun systems, there is no distinction between inclusive and exclusive first person, and dual prefixes are always used with dual referents.
 There is no set of affixes encoding the person and number of objects.
 Vowels in some of these prefixes may change according to the first vowel in the verb stem; this is a process of progressive assimilation at a distance.